aguamonkey/decommissioning-an-iOS-app/LegacyAppDecommissioner/LegacyAppDecommissioner/Docs/Compliance.md

 - The steps taken during the decommissioning process.
 - The compliance measures implemented.
 - Confirmation that all user data has been securely deleted or archived according to the retention policy.
+- The status of deprecated methods and features.
+- A record of feature flags used to manage the transition.
+- The timeline and steps taken for API version transitions, as demonstrated in `VersionedApiManager.swift`.

 This report should be retained for audit purposes and to demonstrate compliance with relevant regulations.